Our Board

 Mary Kay Hall, RN – Board Member

 Mary Kay graduated from Samuel Merritt Hospital School of Nursing in Oakland, CA, in 1976 and earned her BSN at EKU in 1992.
 Her experience includes psychiatric nursing, ER, and ICU nursing.
 She discovered Guatemala on a mission trip in 2007.
-Serving for many years as the FFF Board Secretary, she continues to volunteer and fundraise for FFF.
-Mary Kay possesses excellent organizational skills and is recognized for her compassionate spirit and dedication to making a positive impact in the lives of those in need.
+Although she has not been able to return, she continues to volunteer and fundraise for FFF.
+Mary Kay has excellent organizational skills and is known for her compassionate spirit and interest in making a difference in the lives of those in need.
 (Member since 2010)

 Raafat Girgis – Board Member

-The Delta Presbytery, Synod of the Nile, in Egypt 1982 ordained Raafat.
+The Delta Presbytery of the Synod of the Nile in Egypt ordained Raafat in 1982.
 He received three more degrees after working and studying in several ministries in Egypt and the USA.
 He is the lead pastor for New Rehoboth-Greenville and Pisgah Presbyterian Churches in PA.
 He also chairs the Presbytery Outreach Commission.
 Raafat believes in innovations that serve the “least among us” by building bridges and bringing renewal and growth to the sanctuary and the community.
 He networks internationally to pursue partnerships for justice and peace.
 (Member since 2021)

 Erin Young – Board Member

 Erin received her International Montessori teaching certificate from the North American Montessori Center in 2009 and graduated from Walden University in 2014 with a BS in Early Childhood Development.
-Before venturing into the corporate world, she spent six years teaching Montessori preschool.
-She has worked at Humana Inc. for the past seven years, growing her leadership and process improvement interests.
+Before venturing into the corporate world, she taught Montessori Preschool for 6 years.
+She has worked at Humana Inc. for the past 7 years, developing her leadership and process improvement skills.
 Erin hopes that her passion and awareness for children’s well-being can help further enrich the lives of the families of Finding Freedom Through Friendship.
 (Member since 2022)

 Ann Kitchen – Board Member

-Ann graduated with a BSIE and an MBA-Marketing.
+Ann graduated with a BSIE and an MBA in Marketing.
 She worked for over twenty years in a corporate organization.
 In 2006, she adopted a daughter from Guatemala.
-Ann and her daughter have traveled numerous times to Guatemala to visit their daughters’ birth and foster families.
+Ann and her daughter have traveled numerous times to Guatemala to visit their daughter’s birth and foster families.
 They also went on several compassionate missions in Guatemala.
 Ann loves to travel, volunteers for the Multiple Sclerosis Society, and fosters Chow Chows that need a quiet place to rehabilitate.
-Her empathy for Guatemala and its people drives Ann to improve the quality of life for participants in the FFF program.
+Her empathy for Guatemala and its people drives Ann to improve participants’ quality of life in the FFF program.
 (Member since 2022)

 Nagwa Ahlborg – Board Member

 Nagwa was born in Egypt and immigrated to the USA at age fourteen.
-She holds a BS degree in Electrical Engineering and a master’s degree in business administration.
+She holds a BS degree in Electrical Engineering and a master’s degree in Business Administration.
 With four children, three boys and a girl, Nagwa stayed home to care for them.
 Yet, Nagwa always remained active in her community and local schools.
-Nagwa was the school’s PTA treasurer for twenty years.
+Nagwa served as the school’s PTA treasurer for 20 years.
 She also served on the Richfield Parks Board and her Church’s Council.
 She has deep compassion for people experiencing poverty.
 Since 2010, Nagwa has managed and coordinated the soup kitchen in Akron, Ohio.
 Her empathy towards the less fortunate inspired Nagwa to accept an FFF board position.
 (Member since 2022)

 Lisa Anfous – Board Member

 Lisa Anfous, a Lexington, KY resident, graduated in 1987 with an associate’s degree in business.
-She is a mother of two young adults and has spent her career in the banking industry.
-Lisa is fluent in Arabic and has traveled to several countries in the Middle East.
+She is a mother of two young adults and has spent her career in banking.
+Lisa is fluent in Arabic and has traveled to several Middle Eastern countries.
 Lisa has a home in Palestine, where her extended family resides.
 Lisa knows Middle Eastern women and has a deep compassion for helping those who struggle for survival.
 Lisa offers the board culture, strategic focus, effectiveness, and financial sustainability.
 (Member since 2022)

 Betsy Anderson, RN – Board Member

 Betsy graduated with an associate degree in nursing in 2001, and since then, she has worked in Medical Intensive Care Units for the last 15 years.
 Betsy went on her first medical mission in 2003, where she fell in love with Guatemala and its people.
 Since then, Betsy has been to Guatemala more than 25 times, providing nursing care to rural Mayan women and children.
 Betsy aims to improve healthcare accessibility through preventive care and support health education.
-Betsy brings cultural awareness, compassion, and long-term knowledge of nursing care for disadvantaged people.
-She is an invaluable member of our FFF Guatemalan Community Health Program.
+Betsy brings cultural awareness, compassion, and long-standing experience in nursing care for disadvantaged people.
 (Member since 2023)

 Susi Fabeiro Quinteiro – Board Member

-Susi brings a unique blend of artistic vision and educational expertise to Finding Freedom through Friendship.
-Susi holds qualifications in Early Childhood and Primary Education, as well as a master’s degree in the neuroscience of learning.
+Susi graduated with degrees in Art History and Art Restoration.
+She also earned certificates in Early Childhood and Primary Education and a master’s degree in the neuroscience of learning.
 Her professional experience includes teaching and administrative work at El Ardal school in Madrid, where she developed insights into how children learn and thrive.
 As a native Spanish speaker, Susi brings essential language skills that enable direct communication with families and partners and expand the tutoring program in Guatemala.

-Susi understands the resilience and strength of women in economic hardship.
-Growing up in Galicia, Spain —a region with limited economic opportunities —gave Susi an appreciation for female empowerment.
-Her education aligns with FFF’s mission to promote self-sufficiency and break the cycle of poverty.
+Susi understands women’s resilience and strength in the face of economic hardship.
+Growing up in Galicia, a region with limited economic opportunities, she witnessed women left to manage households, farms, livestock, and children.
+At the same time, their husbands worked as sailors or sought employment abroad.
+Her appreciation for female empowerment through education aligns with FFF’s mission to foster self-sufficiency and break cycles of poverty.
 (Member since 2025)